-We've bought and tested more than 325 monitors, and below are our recommendations for the best programming monitors.
+We've bought and tested more than 335 monitors, and below are our recommendations for the best programming monitors.
 Also, check out our recommendations for the best ultrawide monitors, the best monitors for dual setup, and the best work monitors.
 Also see the best laptops for programming and the best keyboards for programming.

 Besides that, the high resolution means you can easily read your coding text and view more lines simultaneously.
-It also uses an IPS Black panel that has a decent contrast ratio, especially for an IPS display, so it's good enough to use in dark rooms.
+It also uses an IPS Black panel that has a decent contrast ratio, especially for an IPS display, and it's good enough to use in dark rooms.
 However, if you code in a dark room and want something with deeper blacks, check out the Acer Nitro XV275K P3biipruzx.
 It uses Mini LED backlighting and has decent local dimming, but it has a smaller USB hub than the Dell and costs more.

 If you want an ultrawide screen to open multiple windows next to each other, check out the Dell U4025QW.
 It has a wider 21:9 aspect ratio than the Dell U2723QE, so it's easier to see more of your work at once.
 With a 5120x2160 resolution, it has a similar pixel density as the U2723QE, resulting in fantastic text clarity.
 It also uses an IPS Black panel like the U2723QE, so it's good enough to use in dark rooms.

-You can easily use the Dell S2721QS in a bright room without issues, thanks to its high brightness and good reflection handling.
-However, it has a lower contrast than the higher-end Dell U2723QE, so it isn't ideal for use in a dark room.
+On the plus side, you can easily use this Dell in a bright room without issues, thanks to its high brightness and good reflection handling.
+However, like the ASUS, it has a low contrast ratio and blacks look gray, which is disappointing if you plan on using your system or program's dark mode.

-Should you be looking for something cheap and simple, then look into the Dell P2425H.
+Should you be looking for the best monitor for coding that's cheap and simple, then look into the Dell P2425H.
 It's a basic, entry-level monitor that has a lower resolution and smaller screen than the Dell S2721QS, which is what you have to expect from low-cost monitors.
 This means there's less screen space to view your code than on the S2721QS, and the text isn't as sharp, but the text clarity is decent.
-It's a good choice if you need something small or you want to get two of them to use side-by-side.
+This makes it a good choice if you need something small or you want to get two of them to use side by side.

 Regardless, it has more features than other cheap monitors as it has a USB hub, which the S2721QS doesn't even have.
 It has three USB-A ports and a USB-C port, but it doesn't support DisplayPort Alt Mode, so the USB-C port is meant for data transfer or charging, and not for video signals.
 Besides that, it also has an incredibly ergonomic stand, so it's easy to adjust.